Ban the Box: Breaking Down the “Los Angeles Fair Chance Initiative for Hiring” OrdinanceDecember 22, 2016 – Client Alert

 The law applies to all employers (except governmental agencies) that are located or doing business in the City of Los Angeles and employ 10 or more employees, including the owners and managers of the company.
 Such employers must now eliminate the question that many include on employment applications asking if the applicant has been convicted of a crime.
 Additionally, those employers may not ask applicants prior to making a conditional offer of employment whether they have been convicted of a crime.

 Once a conditional offer of employment has been made, employers may run criminal background checks and ask applicants about their criminal conviction history consistent with prior law.
 However, employers may not withdraw or cancel a conditional offer of employment unless they first perform a “written assessment” that “effectively links the specific aspects” of the applicant’s criminal history with the risks inherent in the duties of the position sought by the applicant.
 The written assessment should include a consideration of the factors identified by the Equal Employment Opportunity Commission in evaluating an applicant’s criminal history.
-A detailed discussion of the factors to be taken into account can be found here.

 An employer should be able to demonstrate that the conviction would put the company at risk if the employee were hired.
 For example, hiring a person convicted of fraud for an accounting position may be too much of a risk.
 On the other hand, hiring a person convicted of driving under the influence of alcohol would not be a risk factor for the same job, assuming the position did not involve driving.